Car Accidents

 Who's Liable in a Rental Car Crash?

-Rental Company Insurance Optional coverage: collision, liability, PAI
+Rental Company Insurance Optional at rental: collision, liability, PAI

-At-Fault Driver's Insurance Primary liability coverage in most cases
+At-Fault Driver's Insurance Primary liability coverage in most crashes

 Steps to Take After a Rental Car Crash

-1. Call the police and get a report.
+• Call the police and get a report, even for minor crashes.

-2. Get medical treatment within 14 days (to protect your PIP rights).
+• Seek medical treatment within 14 days to protect your PIP rights.

 Types of Damages You Can Recover in a Car Accident Lawsuit

-Winning a car accident lawsuit isn’t only about proving fault it’s also about proving damages.
-In plain terms, you need to show what the crash cost you (financially and personally) and back it up with evidence.
-The sections below break down the main categories of damages and what typically supports them.
+Winning a car accident lawsuit requires proving both fault and damages.
+You document what the crash cost you financially and personally and support every category with evidence.
+The sections below break down what's recoverable and what proves it.

 1. Economic Damages: Tangible, Documented Losses

-These are the straightforward losses you can verify with bills, receipts, or bank statements.
-In a car accident lawsuit settlement, this is where most of the payout comes from.
-Common examples include:
+Economic damages are verifiable losses supported by bills, receipts, and pay records.
+In a car accident lawsuit settlement, this is where most of the payout originates:

 • Emergency room visits and surgeries.